 Turnitin AI writing detection

-It is unclear how Turnitin verified the accuracy of its software or how it predicts text generated by different language models.
+It is unclear how Turnitin verifies the accuracy of its software or how it predicts text generated by different language models.
 Educators are unable to opt-out of using the software.

 The company points out that the results of its tool should not be used to accuse students of cheating.